TZstatsADS/Spring2020-Project1-qinz-cu/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
-It have subfolder **images** which contains figures used for report.
+It has subfolder **images** which contains figures used for report.
 Please also download them.